veikkonyfors/blog/_posts/2024-01-11-electromagnetic-wave.md

 Now think of a case where we would vibrate the point at the sideplane only once.
 Only a single crest and through would travel through the rope.
 That's a single photon!

-From here on, let's concentrate on the single photon case.
+From here on, let's concentrate on the single photon case, traveling as a single through-crest pair in electric field.
+This single disturbance on the field describes the force a charge would experience had it been on the spot where the disturbance is passing.

 To Be Continued